schwar78/schwar78.github.io/index.md

 - [Trucking Company Database Simulation](https://github.com/schwar78/DB-Project)

-  Smaple database allowing employees to access company data
+  Sample database allowing employees to access company data

 ## LinkedIn
 - [LinkedIn](https://www.linkedin.com/in/sarah-schwartz-6bb8a527b/) <!-- Replace with your LinkedIn link --> <!-- Replace with your Twitter link, if you want -->